Old-age bridging pensions

 - has completed a period of employment in special conditions or of a special character of at least 15 years,

-- has reached at least the age of 55 years (women) and 60 years (men),
+- has reached at least the age of 55 years (woman) and 60 years (man),

-- has completed the contributory and non-contributory period of at least 20 years for women and 25 years for men,
+- has completed the insurance period (contributory and non-contributory) of at least 20 years (woman) and 25 years (man),

-- before 1 January 1999 performed work in special conditions or of a special character,
+- being a woman – performed work in special conditions or of a special character before 1 January 1999,

 - after 31 December 2008 performed work in special conditions or of a special character,

-The pension amount is calculated in a similar way as the amount of the old-age pension awarded under the new rules.
-However, irrespective of the actual retirement age of a given person, the average life expectancy for persons aged 60 years is always taken into account.
+The pension amount is calculated by ZUS in a similar way as the amount of the old-age pension awarded under the new rules.
+However, irrespective of the actual retirement age of a given person, the average further life expectancy for persons aged 60 years is always taken into account.

-The right to a bridging pension expires on the day preceding the day of acquiring the right to an old-age pension, and if the person concerned is not entitled to an old-age pension – on the day preceding the statutory retirement age.
+The right to the old-age bridging pension expires on the day preceding the day of acquiring the right to an old-age pension.
+If the person concerned is not entitled to an old-age pension, it expires on the day preceding the normal retirement age.

-The bridging pensions are financed mainly by the State Budget.
-A part of the costs is covered by employers from the contribution remitted to the Bridging Pensions Fund.
+The old-age bridging pensions are financed mainly by the state budget.
+A part of the costs is covered by employers from the contribution transferred to the Old-Age Bridging Pensions Fund.

-In 2016 the old-age bridging pensions were paid to an average of ca 17.5 thousand pensioners, and the average amount of the pension was PLN 2,463.94.
+In 2018 the old-age bridging pensions were paid by ZUS to an average of ca 24.8 thousand pensioners.
+The average amount of the pension was PLN 2,696.57.